HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/authentication.md

 prevPage: pages/domino-new/setup/index
 nextPage: pages/domino-new/setup/create-nsf
 slug:
   - label: New Domino Database
     url: pages/domino-new
   - label: Setup
     url: pages/domino-new/setup
   - Postman Authentication
 ---

 {::options parse_block_html="true" /}

-# Postman Authentication
+# Setting Up Postman

+Start up Postman and let's get started!

 ## Create Collection

 1. On the **Collections** tab, click the **New** button and then select **Collection**.
 2. In the **New Collection** screen, set the name as `Domino-REST-API-NewDB`.
 3. Switch to the **Variables** tab and add the variables:
     - **HOST** - This should map to the Domino REST API URL and should end `/api/v1`.
 For example, if you're running Domino REST API locally and with the default ports, this will be `http://localhost:8880/api/v1`.
     - **SETUP_HOST** - This should map to the Domino REST API URL and should end `/api/setup-v1`.
 For example, if you're running Domino REST API locally and with the default ports, this will be `http://localhost:8880/api/setup-v1`.
 4. Click the **Save** button.

 ## Create Authentication